 Recent dementia statistics predict that globally the number of people living with dementia will increase from 50 million in 2018 to 250m by 2050.
 At present, there are 850,000 people living with dementia in the United Kingdom alone.
 Contrary to what some people believe, dementia is not a normal side effect of ageing and is not the same as Alzheimer’s disease.
 Alzheimer’s is however one of the most common causes of dementia in the older population.

 Dementia can make it difficult for sufferers to maintain a normal lifestyle.
-Although Dementia is still a very real struggle for people living with it, advancing technology and a growing awareness surrounding it has resulted in improvements in the quality of life for sufferers.
+Although Dementia is still a very real struggle for people living with it, advancing technology and growing awareness surrounding it has resulted in improvements in the quality of life for sufferers.
 New technologies have been created in order to enhance the safety and security of those living with Dementia.

 Dementia, without assistance, can be scary and overwhelming not only for the sufferer but also for their loved ones.
-It is therefore essential that assistance is provided where possible, and that helpful technologies are utilised to make everyday life that little bit easier.
+It is therefore essential that assistance is provided where possible, and that helpful technology are utilised to make everyday life that little bit easier.
 We have put together a few suggestions on how some simple gadgets can help those living with Dementia.

 Now, this may seem like a super simple suggestion however it can be one of the most helpful.
 A common symptom of Dementia is losing the ability to keep track of time and feeling anxious as a result.
 By placing a clear, large digital clock in an easily viewable location, they are able to better keep track of time so that they are able to maintain their daily routine and thus help to alleviate any anxiety.
-There are also specially designed clocks for those suffering with Dementia.
+There are also specially designed clocks for those suffering from Dementia.
 They include large, clear text and display other information such as the day, the date, the weather and whether it is day or night.
 This can help them to quickly decipher the time of day and thus keep on track with their normal routine.

 A MEDICATION MANAGEMENT SYSTEM: